dortiz5/ihealth-pinns-workshop/README.md

 ## Acknowledgements
 This repository was created based on the template of the [Institute of Computing for Climate Science](https://github.com/Cambridge-ICCS/ml-training-material) and the [harmonic oscillator pinn workshop](https://github.com/benmoseley/harmonic-oscillator-pinn-workshop) by Ben Moseley.

+Also, we would like to thank the Millennium Institute for Intelligent Healthcare Engineering - [iHEALTH](https://i-health.cl/) (ICN2021_004)

 ## Additional information

 <details>